Power facilities are mission critical

 - Cable Spread Rooms and Cable Tunnels: High voltage cables running through a confined spaces presents a significant fuel load if a fire ignites.
 These spaces should be monitored with smoke and heat detection.
 Linear heat detection or air sampling smoke detection provide a fast indication that conditions are changing which require immediate attention.

 FIRE CODES & STANDARDS used for power facilities

 - NFPA 2001: Standard on Clean Agent Fire Extinguishing Systems

 - NFPA 12: Standard on Carbon Dioxide Extinguishing Systems

 - NFPA 12A: Standard on Halon 1301 Fire Extinguishing Systems

 - NFPA 750: Standard on Water Mist Fire Protection Systems

-- NFPA 25: Inspection, Testing and Maintenance of Water Based Fire Protection Systems
+- NFPA 25: Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems

 - NFPA 10: Standard for Portable Fire Extinguishers

 - NFPA 11: Standard for Low-, Medium-, and High-Expansion Foam